AbeerFtah7/AbeerFtah.github.io/README.md

 # Abeer Abdelfttah Yousif
 Software Engineer

 Welcome to my personal portfolio!
-I’m a Fifth-year SWE graduate from University of Khartoum, department of Mathematical and computer science.
+I have more than Fifth-year SWE graduate from University of Khartoum, department of Mathematical and computer science.

 ## About Me
 I'm a passionate and detail-oriented Software Engineer with +6 years of experience in designing, developing, and deploying scalable software solutions.
 I specialize in building full-stack web applications, APIs, and enterprise-level systems using modern technologies like .NET Core, SQL.